-Joss Whedon has confirmed that he plans on honoring the ending of Iron Man 3, but that Tony Stark will still appear in Avengers: Age of Ultron.
-He's since hinted that Tony might have kept at least one spare armor just in case Iron Man were ever needed again, possibly the one that was holding up the oil rig during the climax, which is presumably still there.
+Joss Whedon has confirmed that he plans on honoring the ending of Iron Man 3, but that Tony Stark will still appear in Age of Ultron.
+He's since hinted that Tony might have kept at least one spare armor just in case Iron Man was ever needed again, possibly the one that was holding up the oil rig during the climax, which is presumably still there.

 Infocom's Enchanter trilogy, set in the same universe as the Zork trilogy, ended with all magic in the world being destroyed in Spellbreaker because it was the only way to stop the Big Bad from remaking the world in its own image.
 However, this did not prevent two more games set in that universe (Beyond Zork, which takes place concurrently with Spellbreaker, and Zork Zero, which is set many years before), from being published before Infocom's demise presumably prevented further official sequels for good.
 It also didn't prevent Activision from creating graphical Zork games set centuries afterward in which another age of magic occured.